-- The Land Bank entered into a contract with Catholic Charities of Onondaga County for relocation assistance in 2019 as a sole source procurement, asserting that CCOC was uniquely qualified to provide these services to occupants living in substandard homes at the time of foreclosure and needing relocation assistance. - The Land Bank hired Center for Community Progress to provide certain professional services in 2019, awarding them a non-competitive contract asserting that they were uniquely qualified to perform this work as the only national nonprofit specializing in providing technical assistance to land banks.
-They surveyed and interviewed the community about the land bank's work to date, conducted a one-day workshop with staff, board members, and community stakeholders, and formulated recommendations for how the land bank can improve its operations going forward. - The Land Bank entered into a non-competitive services contract with STR Grants, LLC for user subscriptions to eProperty Plus, a web-based property management software that is the only one of its kind specifically designed to serve land banks, asserting that this product is unique and essential to the Land Bank's operations.
+- The Land Bank entered into a contract with Catholic Charities of Onondaga County for relocation assistance in 2020 as a sole source procurement, asserting that CCOC was uniquely qualified to provide these services to occupants living in substandard homes at the time of foreclosure and needing relocation assistance. - The Land Bank entered into a non-competitive services contract with eProperty Innovations LLC for user subscriptions to eProperty Plus, a web-based property management software that is the only one of its kind specifically designed to serve land banks, asserting that this product is unique and essential to the Land Bank's operations.

-The Corporation procured no other services without competitive bidding during fiscal year 2019.
+The Corporation procured no other services without competitive bidding during fiscal year 2020.